- 5 Treks in one trip

 Have hot langar by an Alpine Lake at 15,200 ft (4,633 m)

 The Valley of Flowers trek is incomplete without an exhilarating climb to the world's highest Gurudwara Shri Hemkund Sahib.
 Nestled in the backdrop of the pristine Hemkund lake is the holy Gurudwara that is visited by over thousands of devotees and trekkers every year.
+(Click here to read a detailed photoblog on our Hemkund Sahib Trek)

 Travel via the five sacred river confluences in the Garhwal Himalayas.
 Devprayag, Rudraprayag, Karnaprayag, Nandaprayag and Vishnuprayag in the ascending flow sequence of their occurrence.